Monthly Archives: July 2023

 Situations

 A situation is a set of circumstances – the facts, conditions, and incidents affecting us at a particular time in a specific place.
-A feared situation provokes fears/anxieties that negatively impact our activities and associations.
+A feared situation provokes fears and anxieties that negatively impact our activities and associations.

 Two Types of Situations

-Two types of situations concern us.
-Anticipated situations include those that we know, in advance, will provoke our fears/anxieties.
+Anticipated situations are those that we know, in advance, will provoke our fears and anxieties.
 Examples range from restaurants and the classroom to job interviews, family gatherings, and social events.
 They can be one-time situations like a job interview or social event.
 They can be recurring situations such as the classroom or work environment.

 Unexpected situations are those that catch us by surprise.
-An accident, an unexpected guest, and losing your wallet are unexpected situations.
+Examples include an accident, the unexpected houseguest, and losing your wallet.

 Space is Limited